AnotherWayIn/PocketPhishr/README.md

 Much like the original code, you can browse to the web server on http://172.0.0.1/creds to view all the saved credentials or to http://172.0.0.1/ssid to change the ssid.

 This is less painful to visit from a computer rather than a mobile - due to the cpative portal redirect

+If you want to take it further, there is a case you can 3d print for it here: https://www.thingiverse.com/thing:6099890